ostifede02/dr_ws/README.md

 #### time scaling function of a straight line path
-On the other hand if we take a straight line as path to follow, we can see from the plots below, that the position and velocity time scaling profiles are as expected of a bang-bang control.
+On the other hand if we take a straight line as a path to follow, we can see from the plots below, that the position and velocity time scaling profiles are as expected of a bang-bang control.

 ##### position time scaling function
 + Ist segment: constant acceleration